 As you can tell from all the above, summer training for cross-country is an AMBITIOUS undertaking!
 The things we are planning will (we believe) help create a strong team culture that's necessary for NRXC to perform at its best, and for each athlete to have a fulfilling experience and a chance to take running as far as they want to!
 But we are assuming a strong level of parental support.
-This is an assumption we've made on the basis of how well our parents have supported the team in the past, and we are so incredibly grateful!
+This is an assumption we've made based on how well our parents have supported the team in the past, and we are so incredibly grateful!
 During the summer, we will need parent volunteers for:

-- (i) Wednesday breakfasts at Oak Forest Park; - (ii) Helping drive to some of the Saturday team long runs (you are welcome to stay and run or hike with us!); - (iii) Helping with the team captains campout; - (iv) Helping with the team day at Pineview (driving, kayaks, paddleboards, food); - (v) Helping chaperone for the relay fundraiser; - (vi) Being a coach for "Coach Catch." - (vii) Driving, helping chaperone, and helping with food at cross-country camp; and - (viii) Helping organize travel to out-of-state meets.
+- (i) Team breakfasts; - (ii) Helping drive to some of the Saturday team long runs (you are welcome to stay and run or hike with us!); - (iii) Helping with the team captains campout; - (iv) Helping with the team day at Pineview (driving, kayaks, paddleboards, food); - (v) Helping with fundraising; - (vi) Being a coach for "Coach Catch." - (vii) Helping run team social media accounts; - (viii) Driving, helping chaperone, and helping with food at cross-country camp; and - (ix) Helping organize travel to out-of-state meets.